angeloey/3D-Camera-Renderer/README.md

 In order to target the IR Range sensor at a specific point, a Mount was designed and 3D-Printed, the latest version of this model in STL file is included in the repository in folder: 3D Print Files

+Rotating a perspective projection render in 3 dimensions is computationally expensive, and somewhat out of reach for a device such as the STM32F7 to do in any reasonable amount of time.
+However this system takes advantage of a "workaround".
+Provided you only rotate around one axis at a time, a perspective projection can be rotated using the 2D rotation matrix, which is much less computationally expensive.
+To provide rotation around all 3 axis, this system rotates around one axis, saves the result to a buffer, and then rotates the resulting buffer around another axis sequentially. this workaround means that the system can appear to rotate a render around 3 axis simultaneous, albeit while taking 3 times as long to do so.

+Functionality was written into the stepper library to enable microstepping, however the STM32f7 Board being used for this system only has 2 onboard ADC's and the implementation (the only way i could think of to do it in software) required 4 ADC's to operate.
+As the step size of the provided stepper motor is too large for the degree of accuracy desired, the system only rotates the stepper every 4 degrees instead of every 1 degree, and takes 4 measurements during its travel time to acquire the closest approximation I could get.
+I am unable to find any information on this specific stepper online, but measuring its step size by hand, it appears to have a step size of ~7.5 Degrees, so I am using half stepping to get this down to ~4, and using the aforementioned method to compensate for it.